kcl-ddh/kiln/docs/source/searching.rst

 project's ``sitemaps/config.xmap``, with the value being the full URL of the Solr server (including a trailing slash).

-Kiln comes with a default indexing XSLT for TEI documents, using ``kiln/stylesheets/solr/tei-to-solr.xsl``.
-This may be customised via changes to the importing XSLT ``stylesheets/solr/tei-to-solr.xsl``.
-Other XSLT for indexing non-TEI documents may also be written; the Cocoon matches for these should follow the pattern of the TEI indexing match (in ``private.xmap#local-solr``).

 The Solr schema may need to be modified to accomodate extra fields, or to enable various faceting approaches.
 It is less likely, but still possible, that the Solr configuration will need to be modified.
 Both